Thomas Crapper

 Thomas Crapper (baptised 28 September 1836; died 27 January 1910) was an English plumber and businessman.
 He founded Thomas Crapper & Co in London, a plumbing equipment company.
-His notability with regard to toilets has often been overstated, mostly due to the publication in 1969 of a fictional biography by New Zealand satirist Wallace Reyburn.
+His notability with regard to toilets has often been overstated, mostly due to the publication in 1969 of a tongue-in-cheek biography by New Zealand satirist Wallace Reyburn.

 Crapper held nine patents, three of them for water closet improvements such as the floating ballcock.
 He improved the S-bend plumbing trap in 1880 by inventing the U-bend.
 The firm's lavatorial equipment was manufactured at premises in nearby Marlborough Road (now Draycott Avenue).
 The company owned the world's first bath, toilet and sink showroom in King's Road.
 Crapper was noted for the quality of his products and received several royal warrants.

 Manhole covers with Crapper's company's name on them in Westminster Abbey have become one of London's minor tourist attractions.

 Life

 Thomas Crapper was born in Thorne, West Riding of Yorkshire, in 1836; the exact date is unknown, but he was baptised on 28 September 1836.
 His father, Charles, was a sailor.
 In 1853, he was apprenticed to his brother George, a master plumber in Chelsea, and thereafter spent three years as a journeyman plumber.

-In 1861, Crapper set himself up as a sanitary engineer, with his own brass foundry and workshops in nearby Marlborough Road.
+In 1861 Crapper set himself up as a sanitary engineer with his own brass foundry and workshops in nearby Marlborough Road.

-In the 1880s, Prince Albert (later Edward VII) purchased his country seat of Sandringham House in Norfolk and asked Thomas Crapper & Co. to supply the plumbing, including thirty lavatories with cedarwood seats and enclosures, thus giving Crapper his first Royal Warrant.
+In the 1880s Prince Albert (later Edward VII) purchased his country seat of Sandringham House in Norfolk and asked Thomas Crapper & Co. to supply the plumbing, including thirty lavatories with cedarwood seats and enclosures, thus giving Crapper his first Royal Warrant.
 The firm received further warrants from Edward as king and from George V, both as Prince of Wales and as king.

-In 1904, Crapper retired, passing the firm to his nephew George and his business partner Robert Marr Wharam.
+In 1904 Crapper retired, passing the firm to his nephew George and his business partner Robert Marr Wharam.
 Crapper lived at 12 Thornsett Road, Anerley, for the last six years of his life and died on 27 January 1910.
 He was buried in the nearby Elmers End Cemetery.

 Posthumous fate of the Crapper company

-In 1966, the Crapper company was sold, by then owner Robert G. Wharam (son of Robert Marr Wharam) on his retirement, to its rivals John Bolding & Sons.
+In 1966 the Crapper company was sold by then-owner Robert G. Wharam (son of Robert Marr Wharam) upon his retirement to its rival John Bolding & Sons.
 Bolding went into liquidation in 1969.
 The company fell out of use until it was acquired by Simon Kirby, a historian and collector of antique bathroom fittings, who relaunched the company in Stratford-upon-Avon, producing authentic reproductions of Crapper's original Victorian bathroom fittings.